 The Department of Medicine would not be what it is without its faculty.
 Without a doubt, they are our greatest asset and our success depends on the development and maintenance of a climate of respect, civility and cooperation.
 However, professionalism is not something that can be imposed from the top down; it is something that must be nurtured and modeled.
 By sustaining a work environment that is inclusionary, we believe that our Department of Medicine will be all the greater.
-The Vice Chair for Faculty Affairs, Michelle Kim, MD, PhD, is focusing on improving communication, building mentoring programs and increasing the transparency within the department.
 Read More

 In response to the increasing importance and significance of ambulatory care in our department and our health system, we have appointed Aida Vega, MD, Associate Professor of Medicine (General Internal Medicine) as the Vice Chair for Ambulatory Care for the Department of Medicine for the Mount Sinai Health System.
 Our aim it to make the department a leader in everything from patient satisfaction, quality metrics, meaningful use metrics and the use of technology to enhance both the physician and patient experience.